SuperOfficeDocs/superoffice-docs/docs/en/admin/learn/index.md

 You can create a different guide for each type of project or sale you use.
 Your guide will be available when a new sale or project is created.

 When one of the stages in your guide is completed, SuperOffice CRM will automatically prompt the next step, so that you could plan your next activity straight away.
-This way you’ll know you are in control, and you’ll never miss another milestone.
+This keeps you in control, and you will never miss another milestone.

 ![The project guide screen in Project let you to easily get an overview of the projects progress. -screenshot][img1]